 - The Internal Revenue Service considers tuition waivers as compensation for services performed in the year that the waiver is issued.
 An IRS Form 1099-MISC (Miscellaneous Income) must be filed for any individual receiving waivers/stipends that exceed $600.

-School-based teacher educators also are offered the following benefits from the College:
+School-based teacher educators also are offered the following benefits from the University:

 - Free library privileges.
 The community membership fee is waived.
 To obtain a courtesy card, contact Drake Memorial Library at (585) 395-2277.